ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

     <macro name="LVDCOM_HOST" pattern="^.*$" description="Host on which the vi is running, blank for localhost (Default '')" />
     <macro name="LVDCOM_PROGID" pattern="^.*$" description="DCOM ProgID, required if connecting to a compiled LabVIEW application (Default '')" />
     ```
-    * Don't add username and password, users can set these in gloabls.txt
+    * Don't add username and password, users can set these in globals.txt
 1. Add db load record

 ## 5. Run the IOC